traines-source/transport-network-animator/README.md

 If an element with the id `epoch-label` exists in the SVG, the current epoch will be written to it and updated so that it can be displayed, which is especially useful when using the epoch to represent the year.

 ### Tracks
-Stations have tracks in two directions, the main direction of the station (`data-dir`) and the secondary, perpendicular direction.
+Stations have tracks in two directions, the main direction of the station (`data-dir`) and the secondary, perpendicular direction (see example [ice-network.svg](https://github.com/traines-source/transport-network-animator/blame/master/examples/ice-network.svg)).
 Tracks are numbered indepedently for the two directions.
 Track number `+0`/`-0` is the only track that is exactly at the position of the station.
 Additional lines will by default be added to the right and bottom, respectively.
 This can be adjusted by setting the track before the respective station in the `data-stops` string of a line segment.
 It can be set to just a sign (`+`, `-`, the former one being the default) or a precise track number (`+1`, `-2`).
 A track number must alway be prefixed with a sign, i.e. the `+` is mandatory!
 A track number will automatically be eroded to the respective sign for the next stop of that line segment, so that e.g. a line that was on the left stays on the left.

 Line segments with the same line name will automatically share the same track at their origin stations, currently not at their termini (you will have to set the track manually if you want to join segments seamlessly in this case).
 The "Harry Beck style" algorithm will often fail if lines at stations that are in a straight line do not have the same track at both stations.
 So it is advisable to try and have parallel lines use the same track for consecutive stations.